 When the Building Is the Argument

 Portugal has no shortage of converted heritage properties pitching themselves as luxury escapes, but the category divides sharply between cosmetic restorations and architecturally coherent transformations.
-Convento do Espinheiro sits in the latter group.
-The convent dates to the 15th century, classified by the Portuguese state as a National Monument, and its whitewashed walls and cloister geometry have been retained as the organizing logic of the hotel rather than dressed over with contemporary interiors.
+Convento do Espinheiro is a 5-star hotel in Évora, Portugal.
+The convent dates to the 15th century, Its whitewashed walls and cloister geometry have been retained as the organizing logic of the hotel rather than dressed over with contemporary interiors.
 What you encounter approaching the property is the building making its own case: arched corridors, stone volumes, the particular stillness of a religious complex absorbed into new purpose.

 Évora itself is a UNESCO World Heritage City, and that designation matters here beyond tourism signage.
 The city's historic core is dense with Roman, Moorish, and medieval-Christian layering, and the Convento do Espinheiro, positioned just outside that centre in open countryside, reads as a spatial extension of the same architectural logic.
 Guests arriving from Évora's compact streets find the convent's spatial generosity, its grounds, its views across rolling Alentejo hills, a deliberate contrast to the urban density a few kilometres away.